varnish/varnish-wiki/source/content/tutorials/varnish/vcl_examples.rst

   }

-Causes Varnish to look the object up in cache, but ignore any copy it finds Useful way to do a controlled refresh of a specific object If the server is down, the cached object is left untouched Depending on the Varnish version, it might leave extra copies in the cache Useful to refresh slowly generated content
+Causes Varnish to look the object up in cache, but ignore any copy it finds This is a useful way to do a controlled refresh of a specific object.
+If the server is down, the cached object is left untouched.
+Depending on the Varnish version, it might leave extra copies in the cache.
+It is useful to refresh slowly generated content.

 source: http://book.varnish-software.com/4.0/chapters/Appendix_G__Solutions.html#solution-write-a-vcl-program-using-purge-and-ban

-HASHTWO
+Hashtwo
 -------

-The idea is that you can use any arbitrary string for cache invalidation.
+The idea behind Hashtwo is that you can use any arbitrary string for cache invalidation.
 You can then key your cached objects on, for example, product ID or article ID.
 In this way, when you update the price of a certain product or a specific article, you have a key to evict all those objects from the cache.